augustin-barillec/teamchess-web/README.md

 ```

 **C. Set Up HTTPS Load Balancer**
 This is identical to your previous setup.
-Point your domain's A record (`www.yokyok.ninja`) to the reserved global static IP for the load balancer [cite: 351-355].
+Point your domain's A record (`www.yokyok.ninja`) to the reserved global static IP for the load balancer.

 ### Step 6: Updating Deployments